Associate Degrees in Aesthetician/Esthetician & Skin Care Specialist

 Education Levels of Aesthetician/Esthetician Majors

-In 2018-2019, 20 associate's degrees were awarded to aesthetician/esthetician majors.
-This earns it the #192 spot on the list of the most popular associate's degree programs in the nation.
+During the 2020-2021 academic year, 66 students earned their associate degree in aesthetician/esthetician.
+This earns it the #145 spot on the list of the most popular associate degree programs in the nation.

 The following table shows the number of diplomas awarded in aesthetician/esthetician at each degree level.